PratyayChakraborty/Bank-Branch-django-Project/README.md

 ### • Create, update and delete banks and branches<br/>
 <img src= "./Images/get_all_bank.png"> <br/>
 ###  • View banks and branches <br/>
-###  •Beside that there is an customise api for search all branches of a perticular bank <br/>
+###  •Beside that there is an customize api for search all branches of a perticular bank <br/>
 api: http://localhost:8000/api/bank/1/branches <br/>
 <img src= "./Images/get_all_branch_postman.png"><br/>
 ### • Exception Handeling